Rainbow circled chalice

 Prairie Book Club

 Members of this group read a different book each month, then meet to have lunch together and discuss the book.
-Meetings are at 11:30 or 11:45 am on a Sunday at the Meeting House.
-See our list of books and dates.
+Meetings are at 11:30 or 11:45 am on a Sunday, usually in the Prairie Annex.

 Women of Wonder (WOW)